Tenacom/PolyKit/README.md

 C# language version 10.0 or greater is required to compile the polyfills provided by `PolyKit.Embedded`.

-It is recommended to set the `LangVersion` proprty to `latest` in projects that reference `PolyKit.Embedded`.
+It is recommended to set the `LangVersion` property to `latest` in projects that reference `PolyKit.Embedded`.

 #### Analyzers